 He also served as head of medical strategy and senior advisor at Alphabet, Incorporated and received his medical degree and completed a cardiology fellowship at Duke University.

-The lecture will be held in Trent Semans Great Hall and via Zoom.
+The lecture will be held in-person only in the Trent Semans Great Hall.
 Kathleen A. Cooney, MD, chair of the Department of Medicine, will host the event during the School of Medicine’s Medical Alumni Weekend.